Balkirat21/tcss460-group5-tv-api/README.md

 - Successfully migrated from CSV-based data loading to a cloud-hosted PostgreSQL database.
 - Implemented multiple working routes that query the database with variable results (pagination, filtering by name/genre, filtering by year).
 - Created comprehensive Postman test collection with automated test scripts for all routes.
+- Both the local development server and the deployed Render server are fully functional for testing all API endpoints.
+To run the API locally, clone the repository, run npm install, then npm start, and you can access Swagger documentation at http://localhost:3000/api-docs.
+The production version is live at https://helloworld-api-su2v.onrender.com, with Swagger available at /api-docs as well.
+To test secured routes in either environment, open the Swagger UI, click Authorize, and enter the API key dev-12345 in either the header (x-api-key) or query (apikey) field—only one is required.
+After authorizing, you can directly run and test all available endpoints without needing external tools like Postman.
 - Hosted live API documentation using Swagger UI at `/api-docs` route.
 - The welcome page (root endpoint `/`) is now publicly accessible without requiring an API key for easier testing.
 - API is successfully deployed on Render and connected to an external PostgreSQL database.